dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 There are few key parts of the release process:

-- Figuring out what to release - we need to flow dependencies to the right places and determine which sources are coherent enough to be released.
+- **Figuring out what to release** - we need to flow dependencies to the right places and determine which sources are coherent enough to be released.
-- Compiling the binary release - we need to be able to build all the sources in such a way that shared components do not get built more than once.
+- **Compiling the binary release** - we need to be able to build all the sources in such a way that shared components do not get built more than once.
-- Publishing and communicating the release of the sources (Source Build release) - Identifying and publishing sources of the release so that they are easily consumed by 3rd party partners.
+- **Publishing and communicating the release of the sources** - publishing of sources so they are easily consumed by 3rd party partners.

-From the above, it seems like the release process itself might be much easier with the side-by-side folder layout.
-Everything is identified by a single commit and we can just build/share this commit.
+#### Figuring out what to release

+For side-by-side, we only need to identify a single commit which is easier than SDK branches, for which we need to identify a commit per each band where also the commits of the non-1xx band reference the intermediate packages of the 1xx band commit.

+#### Compiling the binary release

+It is unclear whether we would re-build everything from source or whether we'd just collect outputs of the official VMR build(s).
+The latter seems more likely as it seems it would be easier to re-use the existing staging pipeline which does that for `dotnet/installer` builds already.
+It would also make sure we only build the shared components once and we have tested those exact binaries.

+It seems that both proposals would mean we have an official VMR build to take the products from.
+We currently don't have the build infrastructure to build several bands together but that would happen for both proposals.

+#### Publishing and communicating the release of the sources

+Last part of the release would be the so-called Source Build release where we'd need to collect and publish the sources representing the release for the .NET distro maintainers.
+The side-by-side proposal would contain all of the sources within one commit which makes things easier.
+However, for anyone who only cares about a single band, we'd need to be able to provide some trimmed version of this commit.
+For SDK branches, the situation is a bit more complicated.
+For a single SDK band release, only the 1xx band branch would contain the sources in such a way that you could build directly.
+The non-1xx band branches do not contain the source code of the shared components and only reference them as intermediate packages.
+This means that we'd need to compile the sources by restoring them from the 1xx band branch.
+For releases of multiple SDKs together, we'd also need to compile the full set of sources by bringing the branches together.

+It seems that while the SDK branches approach brings a bit more complexity, we'll have to create new processes of how to get the sources to our partners for both approaches.

-> 🚧 TODO - Mean time to release metric and implications
+#### Mean time to release

+There is one more metric important to consider connected to releases and that is *mean time to release*.
+This says how long it takes from making an arbitrary change in the product to releasing it.
+This is very important is it says how reactive we might be in situations like security fixes.

+The side-by-side solution needs fewer steps to flow a change between the VMR and the individual repositories but this difference is not dramatic.
+The flow still needs to happen to/from the same amount of individual repository branches.
+It only happens for one VMR branch as opposed to all SDK band branches as with the SDK branches proposal.
+The key improvement that Unified Build brings is flattening the dependency graph which will have a big impact and improve this metric regardless of what we choose here.

 ### Validation